 Characteristics of Qualifying Disabilities

-What the FHA considers to be a disability may be broader — or narrower — than you might think.
+What the FHA considers to be a disability may be broader—or narrower—than you might think.
 The characteristics of a qualifying disability under this federal law include:

 - The disability must "substantially limit" one or more "major life activities."
 This means that a disability must significantly affect activities such as walking, talking, seeing, hearing, breathing, performing manual tasks, caring for oneself, learning or working.

-- Your disability doesn't have to require the use an assistive device.
+- Your disability doesn't have to require the use of an assistive device.
 A mobility impairment can qualify as a disability under FHA rules even if you don't use a wheelchair, cane or walker.
 If you have a hearing impairment, you don't have to use a hearing aid.
 You're still eligible for the FHA's protections.

 - Your disability doesn't have to be physical.
 The FHA protects prospective and existing tenants with "physical or mental impairments" as well.
-Chronic fatigue syndrome, learning disabilities and mental illness all fit the FHA's definition.
+Chronic fatigue syndrome, learning disabilities, and mental illness all fit the FHA's definition.

 - Addictions are disabilities, too.
 People who suffer from drug or alcohol addictions qualify as having a disability as well.